MrSuicideParrot/llvm-project/clang/docs/UsersManual.rst

                               Use instrumentation data for profile-guided optimization
       -fprofile-remapping-file=<file>
-                              Use the remappings described in <file> to match the profile data against names in the program -fsanitize-address-field-padding=<value>
+                              Use the remappings described in <file> to match the profile data against names in the program -fprofile-list=<file>
+                              Filename defining the list of functions/files to instrument -fsanitize-address-field-padding=<value>
                               Level of field padding for AddressSanitizer
       -fsanitize-address-globals-dead-stripping
                               Enable linker dead stripping of globals in AddressSanitizer -fsanitize-address-poison-custom-array-cookie
-                              Enable poisoning array cookies when using custom operator new[] in AddressSanitizer -fsanitize-address-use-after-scope
+                              Enable poisoning array cookies when using custom operator new[] in AddressSanitizer -fsanitize-address-use-after-return=<mode>
+                              Select the mode of detecting stack use-after-return in AddressSanitizer: never | runtime (default) | always
+      -fsanitize-address-use-after-scope
                               Enable use-after-scope detection in AddressSanitizer
       -fsanitize-address-use-odr-indicator
                               Enable ODR indicator globals to avoid false ODR violation reports in partially sanitized programs at the cost of an increase in binary size
-      -fsanitize-blacklist=<value>
+      -fsanitize-ignorelist=<value>
-                              Path to blacklist file for sanitizers
+                              Path to ignorelist file for sanitizers
       -fsanitize-cfi-cross-dso
                               Enable control flow integrity (CFI) checks for cross-DSO calls.
       -fsanitize-cfi-icall-generalize-pointers